pedrozudo/pedrozudo.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.

 profile:
-  align: right
+  align: left
-  image: prof_pic.jpg
+  image: photo_pedro.jpg
   image_circular: false # crops the image to make it circular
-  address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page

 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a postdoctoral researcher in the [MPI Lab](https://mpi.aass.oru.se/){:target="\_blank"} at Örebro University, Sweden.
+Broadly speaking, my research interests lie with artificial intelligence and machine learning, while having a focus on probabilistic programming.
+My overarching scientific goal is to develop systems that are capable of reasoning and learning with raw sensor data.
+In order to achieve this, I believe in the necessity of a holistic approach, which is also reflected in my specific research activities -- ranging from probabilistic inference with discrete and continuous variables, over formal probabilistic logic programming, to cognitive robotics.
+Recently, I have also started exploring neuro-symbolic techniques in order to combine symbolic and subsymbolic representations of the world.

+Prior to joining the Örebro University i was a postdoctoral fellow and PhD student in the [DTAI Lab](http://dtai.cs.kuleuven.be/){:target="\_blank"} at the KU Leuven, Belgium, where I also obtained my PhD under the supervision of [Luc De Raedt](https://wms.cs.kuleuven.be/people/lucderaedt){:target="\_blank"}.

+#### Selected Papers

+Asking a scholar for their favorite paper is like asking a parent for their favorite child...